 - D. A worn synchronizer.

 Answer A is wrong.
-A bad pilot bearing makes its most noise when the clutch pedal is completely depressed, and the clutch itself is completely disengaged.
+A faulty pilot bearing makes its most noise when the clutch pedal is completely depressed, and the clutch itself is completely disengaged.

 Answer B is correct.
-A faulty clutch release bearing can be heard squealing when the clutch pedal is depressed.
-It starts squealing or chirping when the bearing contacts the pressure plate's diaphragm fingers.
+A faulty clutch release bearing makes a squealing sound when the clutch pedal is depressed.
+It starts squealing or chirping when it first contacts the pressure plate's diaphragm fingers.

 Answer C is wrong.
 The surface area of the flywheel must be smooth and not warped.

 Answer D is wrong.
 A worn synchronizer affects only a specific gear range.